atlassian-labs/data-center-terraform/docs/docs/README.md

 ## Feedback

-If you find any issue, [raise a ticket](https://github.com/atlassian-labs/data-center-terraform/issues).
-If you have general feedback or question regarding the project, use [Atlassian Community Kubernetes space](https://community.atlassian.com/t5/Atlassian-Data-Center-on/gh-p/DC_Kubernetes).
+If you find any issues, [raise a ticket](https://github.com/atlassian-labs/data-center-terraform/issues){.external}.
+If you have general feedback or question regarding the project, use [Atlassian Community Kubernetes space](https://community.atlassian.com/t5/Atlassian-Data-Center-on/gh-p/DC_Kubernetes){.external}.

 ## Contributions